gnembon/scarpet/programs/survival/README.md

 #### By Firigion
 	Renewable elytra through adding a trade to the otherwise useless leatherworker.
 The trade appears when interacting with a letherworker and all conditions for it to appear are met.
-Said conditions can be totally customizable in the app, including the vilalger being in the end, needing to right click it with an elytra, the elyta being consumed, minimum level of the villager and chances of the trade to fail.
+Said conditions can be totally customizable in the app, including the villager being in the end, needing to right click it with an elytra, the elyta being consumed, minimum level of the villager and chances of the trade to fail.

 ### [replace_hotbar.sc](https://github.com/gnembon/scarpet/blob/master/programs/survival/replace_hotbar.sc):